 Poland is a central European country, bordered by Germany to the west, the Czech Republic and Slovakia to the south, Ukraine and Belarus to the east, and the Baltic Sea, Russia and Lithuania to the north.
-It is the largest hard coal producer in the European Union and is ranked the seventh in the world, producing ~72 Mtpa of hard coal annually.
+It is the largest hard coal producer in the European Union and is ranked the tenth in the world, producing ~72 Mtpa of hard coal annually.
 The Government of Poland estimates the countries’ coal resources of 48 billion tonnes (Bt), out of which coking coal resource is estimated to be 13 Bt.
-These coals are present within 146 identified coal deposits located mainly in the three coal basins: the Upper Silesian Basin, the Lower Silesian Basin and the Lublin Coal Basin.
+These coals are present within 146 identified coal deposits located in three coal basins: the Upper Silesian Basin, the Lower Silesian Basin and the Lublin Coal Basin.

 Balamara has chosen Poland for its Projects implementation because of the following reasons:

 - Low sovereign risk (EU member state & member of NATO)